Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/java-lang/ADC.rst

 Between potentiometer pin 1 and pin 2 is the resistive element (a resistance wire or carbon) and pin 3 is connected to the brush that makes contact with the resistive element.
 In our illustration, when the brush moves from pin 1 to pin 2, the resistance value between pin 1 and pin 3 will increase linearly (until it reaches the highest value of the resistive element) and at the same time the resistance between pin 2 and pin 3 will decrease linearly and conversely down to zero.
 At the midpoint of the slider the measured resistance values between pin 1 and 3 and between pin 2 and 3 will be the same.

 In a circuit, both sides of resistive element are often connected to the positive and negative electrodes of power.
-When you slide the brush “pin 3”, you can get variable voltage within the range of the power supply.
+When you slide the brush "pin 3", you can get variable voltage within the range of the power supply.

 .. image:: ../_static/imgs/1-32-fritizing.png
         :width: 30%